the-rccg/hw2d/README.md

 ### Numerical values for each frame

 The reason why the Hasegawa-Wakatani Model has been the de-facto testing bed for new methods are its statistically stationary properties of the complex turbulent system.
-The moduel includes all code needed to generate these values.
+The module includes all code needed to generate these values.
 It goes further, however, and provides reference values along with statistical bounds for the first time for a vast range of values.
-This allows simple comparison, as well es evalutaion of new methods to one reference community built resource.
+This allows simple comparison, as well es evaluation of new methods to one reference community built resource.

 $$
 \begin{align}